jmurphy007/Stanley-Parable-Parody/README.txt

 Stanley Parable Parody

-This was some of the model assets I made for my final group project in my Unreal Engine class.
-The finished project will be in the Unreal Engine folder.
+This was finished project I made for my final group project in my Unreal Engine class.
 We were split into groups and could create whatever project we wanted for the assignment.
 My group and I decided we wanted to try to create a parody of the game The Stanley Parable, as it had be recently rereleased with extra content.